-Frozen Donor Egg IVF
+Frozen Egg Donation

 You choose your frozen donor eggs from a donor egg bank catalog.
 This is similar to choosing donor semen from a sperm bank.